-As a business owner, it’s essential for you to keep track of your accounting records.
-This lets you know whether you are still earning profits or suffering from losses while making your budgeting more efficient.
-One of the best ways to do this is by using a cloud-based spreadsheet like Google Sheets.
+As a business owner, you must keep track of your accounting records.
+One of the best ways to do this is using a cloud-based program like a Google Sheets accounting template.

 Table of Contents

 Different Google Sheets Accounting Templates

 There are many accounting templates to cover the financial aspects of your business.
 For example, if I need an invoice tracker to ensure all my clients have paid their dues, an income statement template helps track financial health.